This is a first analysis on documented cases of the LEOSS study on the epidemiology of SARS-CoV‑2.

-Over the next days we will publish more statistics and update the ones already available.
+More than 20 research teams working on comprehensive analyses using the LEOSS data.
 A public data set is now available.
 All scientists are invited to register to get access to the more extensive scientific data set.

 Note, in the following diagrams, we present descriptive analysis.
-This means, in the graphs the distribution of values is pictured for each clinical phase separately.
+This means, in the graphs, the distribution of values is pictured for each clinical phase separately.
 The data of one patient is e.g. included in the distribution for the uncomplicated phase AND the complicated phase.
-Cause-effect analysis is not yet performed due to the limited number of included case records.
+A cause-effect analysis is not yet performed.

 With a click on each image you can open a larger version.